tartaruszen/MADAN/README.md

 #### Jupyter notebooks ######

-* Running MADAN algorithn on a toy example.
+* Running MADAN algorithn on a toy example network.
 (Figure 2 of the paper).

 ```
 toy_example.ipynb